BKTidswell/Landro17/README.md

 # Landro17
-code for landro summer 2017
+code for Landro summer 2017

-To run this code you will need to get some python libraries.
-I plan to trim down 2017GenomeFull but right now at least it needs a lot of them

 random, os, and math should already be there

-I used pip to install all of these, which works pretty well You need to get:
-	pygame
-	numpy
-	plotly
-	igraph
-	networkx
+To run EvoDevo full you should only need to download bumpy, and I would advise using pip to do that.

 I am also using python version 2.7